 What are specialist perinatal mental health (PMH) services?

-‘Specialist perinatal mental health (PMH) services’ provide life-saving care to women and families affected by severe or complex mental health problems during pregnancy and in the first years after birth.
+‘Specialist perinatal mental health (PMH) services’ provide life-saving care to women and families impacted by severe or complex mental health problems during and after pregnancy.
 Services include:

 The importance of specialist PMH services

-There are clear national guidelines setting out that specialist services for women who meet the need threshold are vital.
+There are clear UK guidelines setting out that specialist services for women who meet the threshold are vital.
 As well as providing life-saving care, specialist PMH services also: